Paratrooper: France

 After World War II, the post-war French military of the Fourth Republic created several new airborne units.
 Among them were the Bataillon de Parachutistes Coloniaux (BPC) based in Vannes-Meucon, the Metropolitan Paratroopers, and the Colonial Paratroopers and Bataillons Étrangers de Parachutistes (French Foreign Legion), which coexisted until 1954.
 During the First Indochina War, a Bataillon Parachutiste Viet Nam was created (BPVN) in southeast Asia.
 In total, 150 different airborne operations took place in Indochina between 1945 and 1954.
 These included five major combat missions against the Viet Minh strongholds and areas of concentration.

 When the French left Vietnam in 1954, all airborne battalions were upgraded to regiments over the next two years.
 Only the French Air Force's Commandos de l'Air (Air Force) were excluded.
 In 1956, the 2e Régiment de Parachutiste Coloniaux took part in the Suez Crisis.

 Next, the French Army regrouped all its Army Airborne regiments into two parachute divisions in 1956.
 The 10th parachute division (10e Division Parachutiste, 10e DP) came under the command of General Jacques Massu and General Henri Sauvagnac took over the 25th Parachute Division (25e Division Parachutiste, 25e DP).
 Again the Commandos de l'Air were kept under command of the Air Force.

 By the late 1950s, in Algeria, the FLN had launched its War of Independence.
 French paratroopers were used as counter insurgency units by the French Army.
 This was the first time in airborne operations troops used helicopters for air assault and fire support.

 But in the aftermath of the Algiers putsch, the 10e and 25e Parachute divisions were disbanded and their regiments merged into the Light Intervention Division (Division Légère d'Intervention).
 This division became the 11th Parachute Division (11e Division Parachutiste, 11e DP) in 1971.

 In the aftermath of the Cold War, the French Army reorganised and the 11e DP become the 11th Parachute Brigade in 1999.

 Germany

-Nazi Germany (1935–45)
+The first known airborne commando operation in military history was conducted by Maximilian Hermann Richard Paschen von Cossel, then Leutnant of the Royal Prussian Army and his new pilot, then Royal Saxon Vice Sergeant Rudolf Windisch.
+Windisch flew the Roland Walfisch used for this purpose and set Cossel down in a wooded area behind the Russian front.
+During the night of October 2/3, 1916, Cossel blew up the Rowno–Brody railway line, 85 kilometers behind the eastern front, in several places.
+This was acknowledged in the army report of October 4, 1916: Eastern theater of war: ...
+Oberleutnant v.
+Cossel, who was set down from the plane southwest of Rowno by Vice Sergeant Windisch and picked up again after 24 hours, interrupted the Rowno-Brody railway line at several points by means of explosives. ...
+The First Quartermaster General.
+Ludendorff.
+According to Russian reports, however, the tracks were only slightly damaged in one place, so that a train just passing them could continue its journey unhindered.